 The Hacking Pediatrics team at Boston Children's Hospital hosted a hackathon as part of the Voice.Health conference, which highlighted the future of hands-free voice technology in a healthcare context.

 The team began by brainstorming types of problems that could be relevant to voice assistant preparation.
-We settled on allergy food challenges due to allergy expertise in the group and the fact that food challenges are scheduled so far in advance and require very specific preparation.
+We settled on allergy food challenges due to allergy expertise in the group and the fact that food challenges are scheduled so far in advance and require very specific preparation..

 We wanted to design an interaction that would take the burden of remembering preparation details off of caretakers, allowing them to focus on other aspects of their life.

-The deliverable for the hackathon was a short video showing how the voice skill would function, in which we attempted to capture an ideal scenario in which this voice skill could help families preparing for an allergy challenge.
+The deliverable for the hackathon was a short video showing how the voice skill would function, in which we attempted to capture an ideal scenario where this voice skill could help families preparing for an allergy challenge.

 This project was my first experience at a hackathon and designing a VUI.
-I really enjoyed working on a team (and learned a lot from working with people I'd just met) and it was interesting to design for voice interactions considering their conversationality, as opposed to in GUI where I'm considering efficency of interactions.
+I really enjoyed working on a team (and learned a lot from working with people I'd just met) and it was interesting to design for voice interactions considering their conversationality, as opposed to in GUI where I'm considering efficiency of interactions.